-Developing an employee engagement strategy
+What does an employee engagement strategy need to do?

-- Set out the objectives of the strategy, based on the aspects of relevant employee engagement theory
+Set out the objectives of the strategy, based on the aspects of relevant employee engagement theory.

-- Plan out a set of activities and actions to increase engagement with the workforce
+Plan out a set of activities and actions to increase engagement with the workforce.

 The details behind employee engagement strategies can be difficult to ascertain when dealing with soft measures such as positive attitudes and connections.
 While there are challenges, all of the research emphasises the importance of people analytics.
-They may not be perfect, but committing to a variety of methods (such as online surveys, focus groups and team discussions) gives more accurate results - which can then be used to refine the strategy further.
+They may not be perfect, but committing to a variety of methods (such as online surveys, focus groups and team discussions) gives more accurate results, which can then be used to refine the strategy further.

 An effective engagement strategy requires two pieces of research: one on engagement models; and one on the characteristics of the workforce.
 These will provide vital data to inform employee engagement strategy ideas and content.

-There are many definitions of employee engagement, and so there are just as many solutions and engagement strategies available to organisations.
+There are many drivers of employee engagement, and so there are just as many solutions and engagement strategies available to organisations.
 Business leaders should look at the research available - from models on job satisfaction through to those on individual psychology - and retrieve what is relevant to prepare strategies to raise levels of employee engagement.

 Of course, each organisation's workforce will be unique, which is why it is so important to understand its characteristics.
 Hard data can be retrieved from employee engagement survey results on job satisfaction, motivation, working relationships and what is meaningful to people in their jobs and careers.